cogitare-ai/cogitare/docs/source/index.rst

 It uses the best of `PyTorch <http://pytorch.org/>`_ through a simple interface to train, to evaluate, to test models and more.

+With Cogitare, you can use classical machine learning algorithms with high performance and develop state-of-the-art models quickly.

+The primary objectives of Cogitare are:

+- provide an easy-to-use interface to train and evaluate models;
+- provide tools to debug and analyze the model;
+- provide implementations of state-of-the-art models (models for common tasks, ready to train and ready to use);
+- provide ready-to-use implementations of straightforward and classical models (such as LogisticRegression);
+- be compatible with models for a broad range of problems;
+- be compatible with other tools (scikit-learn, etcs);
+- keep growing with the community: accept as many new features as possible;
+- provide a friendly interface to beginners, and powerful features for experts;
+- take the best of the hardware through multi-processing and multi-threading;
+- and others.

 Currently, it's a work in progress project that aims to provide a complete toolchain for machine learning and deep learning development, taking the best